Kamienna Góra: History

 From 1871 the town formed part of Germany.
 The town was not destroyed during World War I and II.
 With the rise of Nazism among the Germans, a local branch of the NSDAP was established in 1929, and soon five Nazis became town councilors.
 In 1934, a local branch of the Hitler Youth was established.
 The town's mayor, Günther Ries, supported the Nazis and provided funding for the Hitler Youth.
 The Nazis held three party ceremonies in the town, on 22 June 1935, 9 November 1937 and 2 March 1939.
 During Kristallnacht in 1938, the Germans destroyed a synagogue and four Jewish stores.

 During World War II, the Germans established and operated a subcamp of the Gross-Rosen concentration camp.
 Around 1,600 men, mostly Poles, and also smaller groups of other ethnicities, were imprisoned and used as forced labour in the subcamp, and many of them died.
 There was also a forced labour camp for Jews.
-It was captured by the Soviets on 9 May 1945, and after the war it became again part of Poland.
+It was captured by the Soviets on 9 May 1945, and after the war it became again part of Poland, although with a Soviet-installed communist regime, which stayed in power until the Fall of Communism in the 1980s.

 A time of insecurity began for the German townspeople, who were outlawed, repeately driven out of their homes, and had to wear white armbands.
 Between May 8 and May 24, almost all population of the town and the county was deported to Allied-occupied Germany, in accordance with the Potsdam Agreement.
 The town was repopulated by Poles, expellees from former eastern Poland annexed by the Soviet Union and settlers from central Poland.
 Initially renamed to the 19th-century Polish name Kamieniogóra, in 1946 the name Kamienna Góra, which was first recorded in 1249, was adopted.
+The Polish anti-communist resistance was active in Kamienna Góra, including the nationwide Freedom and Independence Association, the local military Polish National Party–Polish National Self-Defence and four youth organizations.

 From 1975 to 1998, it was administratively located in the Jelenia Góra Voivodeship.